 Horticulture has been defined as the culture of plants for food, comfort and beauty.
 However, horticulture is different things to different people.
 It is a science on the cutting edge of biotechnology, an art, profession, business, industry, hobby, way-of-life, and therapy for millions of people.
 Each of us comes in contact with horticultural products and professions every day of our lives.
 Horticulture feeds us, improves our environment, and, through science, is helping find answers to tomorrow’s problems.
 National Junior Horticulture Association

-HORTICULTURE AT THE CGC
+HANDS ON HORTICULTURE AT THE CGC

 The Civic Garden Center was founded in 1942 as a resource for gardeners in the region, specifically related to the Victory Garden movement.
 Horticulture plays a key role in all we do, from the horticulture helpline staffed by volunteer experts to the regionally renowned annual Plant Sale each May.
 The grounds of the Civic Garden Center and the Hauck Botanic Garden are likewise a space for education, whether it be found in the herb or vegetable gardens, the diverse shade and sun plantings, and the growing palette of native options interspersed among the heritage collection of ornamentals and exotics accrued by Mr. Hauck.